PHCStanton/SignalSniperPO-api-v2/Cline-memory-bank/cline-memory-bank.md

 -   **Session Management**: The `SessionManager` can start, track, and end trading sessions.
 -   **Basic Trade Execution**: The bot can execute trades in both test mode and real mode.
 -   **Timezone Standardization**: All timezone-related operations have been standardized to UTC.
+-   **59-Second Optimization**: Strategic latency compensation feature that reduces 1-minute trade durations to 59 seconds, providing a 1-second buffer for network delays and improving entry timing consistency.
+-   **Comprehensive Latency Monitoring**: Full suite of latency monitoring tools for performance analysis and optimization.

 ## What's left to build